Fixing Sleep Challenges in Mast Cell Activation Syndrome and Histamine Intolerance

 It is really important to think about stress regarding Mast Cell Activation Syndrome, Histamine Intolerance, and sleep.
 Any chronic stress or traumatic experience puts the body in a fight or flight reaction.
 This triggers the mast cells to activate and can affect the cortisol rhythm we talked about before.
 Long term stress and trauma negatively affects gene expression too.

 I also do stress assessments with clients to see how much this might be affecting sleep.
 It isn’t a matter of it being all in your head.
 It is about whether you are stuck in the fight or flight response and how to shift out of it.
-I really like Coherent Breathing for this.
+I really like Resonant Breathing for this.
 I have a post that tells you exactly how to do this:

 I used to be stuck in fight or flight – I felt like I couldn’t calm down at night.
 It wasn’t that I was ruminating on things or worried about anything.
 I had a really nice life.
 But I always felt revved up.
-I started doing the Coherent Breathing 2x a day and within about 3 months, my nervous system switched over from fight or flight to the parasympathetic mode – the rest, heal, restore mode.
+I started doing the Resonant Breathing 2x a day and within about 3 months, my nervous system switched over from fight or flight to the parasympathetic mode – the rest, heal, restore mode.
 It takes commitment because you have to do it daily and stick with it.
 But it really does work.

 And if you have chronic stress, it is really critical to work with someone who can help you address this.